csiro-data-school/python/_episodes/07-for_loops.md

 - "Use `for variable in sequence` to process the elements of a sequence one at a time."
 - "The body of a `for` loop must be indented."
 - "Use `len(thing)` to determine the length of something that contains other values."
+- "Use accumulator structures with a `for` loop to update the value of an existing variable"
 ---

 #A *for loop* executes commands once for each value in a collection